sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/server.md

 Follow the [standard upgrade procedure](../deploy/docker-single-container/index.md#upgrade).

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.43).*

 ## 3.41 -> 3.42.2

 Follow the [standard upgrade procedure](../deploy/docker-single-container/index.md#upgrade).

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.42).*

 ## 3.40 -> 3.41

 Follow the [standard upgrade procedure](../deploy/docker-single-container/index.md#upgrade).

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.41).*

 ## 3.39 -> 3.40.2

 Follow the [standard upgrade procedure](../deploy/docker-single-container/index.md#upgrade).

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.40).*

 ## 3.39.0 -> 3.39.1

 Follow the [standard upgrade procedure](../deploy/docker-single-container/index.md#upgrade).

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.39.1).*

 ## 3.38 -> 3.39

 Follow the [standard upgrade procedure](../deploy/docker-single-container/index.md#upgrade).

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.39).*

 ## 3.38.0 -> 3.38.1

 Follow the [standard upgrade procedure](../deploy/docker-single-container/index.md#upgrade).

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.38.1).*

 ## 3.37 -> 3.38

 Follow the [standard upgrade procedure](../deploy/docker-single-container/index.md#upgrade).

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.37).*

 ## 3.36 -> 3.37